kyliemegan24/HumaneSocietyCaseStudyFINAL/README.md

 **Locations**: As a humane society employee, I want to be able to add, delete, update, and find information about our various locations so that our database may be up to date.

+- Get All Locations Form: As a humane society employee, I want to be able to view all the locations so that I can view all addresses and names for mailing purposes or for directing adopters to different locations

  - Get Location Form: As a humane society employee, I want to be able to look up locations by their location id, so that I may see their name and address quickly and easily.